andrewtranter/jQuery_deferred_compat/README.md

 It was too difficult to change everything.

 Instead, I created this small far less bloated javascript snippet for use in the header to allow all those jQuery calls to work.
-They are queued ready for whenever the actual jQuery library is loaded, and run then.
+They are queued for whenever the actual jQuery library is loaded, and then run.

 ## Result